Bagoum/localization-utils/README.md

 # About

 This project contains various localization-related utilities I use across various projects.
-The functionalities aren't cleanly demarcated right now, but there are two significant functionalities: one to batch-download Google Drive spreadsheets as CSVs (useful even for non-localization projects), and one to transform CSVs with translation maps into C# source code using the LString class from BagoumLib (https://github.com/Bagoum/suzunoya/blob/master/BagoumLib/Culture/Variant.cs).
+The functionalities aren't cleanly demarcated right now, but there are two significant functionalities: one to batch-download Google Drive spreadsheets as CSVs (useful even for non-localization projects), and one to transform CSVs with translation maps into C# source code using the [LString class from BagoumLib](https://github.com/Bagoum/suzunoya/blob/master/BagoumLib/Culture/Variant.cs).

 # Downloading Spreadsheets